Sea View Children Hospital

 in going to visit. anyone have advice on finding the "best" parts?

 This is perhaps the most curiously engaging script I have come across in some time.
 I have searched the web and except for a personal blog tag it appears to be original.
 I can see this line working well in film.
 I must add, to tag it in this place is a true waste of talent and I wish I had seen it elsewhere.
+Any reflections ?

 The line is tagged on the walls, scary uh?